Honour our Stolen Sisters at a vigil on October 4

 Organize a vigil

-- If nothing is planned for your community, organize a vigil and register it with NWAC.
+- If nothing is planned for your community, with with local Indigenous partners to organize a vigil and register it with NWAC.

 - A resource kit is available to help you organize your vigil.